After finishing the Roomba J7 review, I thought it was proper to compare it with other top-tier robots like the Roborock S7.

 Another benefit of the new design is an extra storage slot for a second bag.

-Please note that older bags (I and S-Series) will fit in the J7.
+Older bags (I and S-Series) will fit in the J7.
 I like this forward compatibility because there won’t be any supply issues.

 You can use an I7 bag in the J7 without any issues and perhaps save money in the long term.